Aslan Musin

-Aslan Esbolaiuly Musin (Аслан Есболайұлы Мусин, Aslan Esbolaıuly Mýsın; born 2 January 1954) is a retired Kazakh politician who is the former Chair of Majilis of the Parliament of Kazakhstan.
+Aslan Esbolaiuly Musin (Аслан Есболайұлы Мусин, Aslan Esbolaiūly Musin; born 2 January 1955) is a retired Kazakh politician who is the former Chair of Majilis of the Parliament of Kazakhstan.
 He has served as the Deputy Prime Minister of Kazakhstan since 10 January 2007. and previously served as Minister of Economy and Budget Planning of Kazakhstan from 4 October 2006 to 9 January 2007.
 Prior to that he served as the Äkim of Atyrau Region.
 On 13 October 2008, he was appointed Head of the President's Administration and is recognized to be one of the most influential and successful politicians in Kazakhstan.

 Personal life

-In October 2012, Musin lost his job as presidential chief of staff and was reshuffled to the role of head of Kazakhstan’s Accounts Committee.
+In October 2012, Musin lost his job as presidential chief of staff and was reshuffled to the role of head of Kazakhstan's Accounts Committee.
 His son Aslbek Musin is the head of the leading Quranist organization in the country, Izgi Amal.

 India-Kazakhstan relations

 Mussin is advised by Prasad Bhamre.
 Bhamre, commenting on the prospects for India-based businesses active in Kazakhstan said, "Incipient trend of the economy will be oil and gas.
 All oil deals have local content requirements.
 Setting up shop will allow Indian IT firms to secure product development, services and maintenance business from global oil majors.
 There is $1 billion waiting to be tapped by way of incentives and subsidized loans.
 Kazakhstan is an ideal springboard for Indian firms for the Russian-speaking market.
 This is at a much bigger scale than what has been done in Andhra Pradesh and provides big potential for Indian firms at Federal and provincial levels."